How to Install CenturyLink Internet

 Professional installation for CenturyLink internet

-Cost: Up to $149 (free for fiber gigabit plans if ordered online)
+Cost: Up to $129 (waived for gig speed fiber plans if ordered online)

-What you need: A person 18 years or older present and access to the inside and outside of your residence
+What you need: A person 18 years or older who can provide access to the inside and outside of your residence

-How long it takes: Up to 6 hours
+How long it takes: Up to six hours

 A professional installation is a good option for these circumstances:

-• Your home’s cables and phone jacks look old or damaged.
+- Your home’s cables and phone jacks are old or damaged

 How to self-install CenturyLink internet